rbowsley/lamplighthelp/source/20-4-4_Creating_an_Other_Person_Relationship_Payee_Rule.markdown

-# 20.4.4 Creating an Other Person Relationship Payee Rule
+# 20.4.4 Charge Module: Creating an Other Person Relationship Payee Rule

 > An other person relationship payee rule allows you to set up a rule which charges a third party based on their relationship to the person attending the {{work}} record, for example 'employer'